Blue Buffalo Natural Veterinary Diet Review

 The third ingredient is pea starch.
 Pea starch is a gluten free carbohydrate derived from peas.
 Typically, pea starch is used as a binder in kibble.

-The fifth ingredient is potato starch.
+The fourth ingredient is potato starch.
 Potato starch is a gluten-free ingredient extracted from potatoes.
 Unlike whole potatoes, the starch itself does not provide a notable amount of nutrition.

 Because ingredients are listed in order of pre-cooked weight, the remaining ingredients in Blue Buffalo Natural Veterinary Diet KM Kidney + Mobility Support are not as important as the first five ingredients.